dequelabs/axe-core-npm/packages/webdriverjs/README.md

 ### WebdriverJS Deque example

-We have created an example [test suite](https://github.com/dequelabs/axe-core-npm/tree/develop/packages/webdriverjs/tests/examples/webdriverjs-example.ts) showing the functionality
+We have created an example [test suite](https://github.com/dequelabs/axe-core-npm/tree/develop/packages/webdriverjs/tests/examples/webdriverjs-example.ts) showcasing the functionality of axe-core WebdriverJS.

 To run the test: